Who are we?

 Can anyone come along?

-Anyone 18 years of age and over, male, female, trans,and of any sexuality or any ethnicity are welcome.
+Anyone 18 years of age and over, male, female,or any other gender identity, of any sexuality or any ethnicity are welcome, without prejudice or judgement

 ECC are fully inclusive and a person will only be judged on their ability to sing